google/haskell-indexer/README.md

 The docker image has all C library dependencies so it's possible to use it to index the whole Stackage snapshot.
-See `stack-build-docker.sh` for a comprehensive example of indexing a stackage snapshot, and serving a Kythe index.
+See `stack-build-docker.sh` for a comprehensive example of indexing a Stackage snapshot, and serving a Kythe index.